You want to apply Travel documents

 You are a refugee or stateless person and want to apply for a travel document.

-To be granted a travel document, you must be resident and registered in Sweden and meet one of these criteria:
+To be granted a travel document, you must have a residence permit in Sweden and meet one of these criteria:

 An adult must submit the child’s application